ronilaukkarinen/pianobar-macos/README.md

 If Last.fm happens to be down, pianobar won't load any music.
 You should disable `event_command` line during the downtime or wait it out.

-If you don't get any notifications or scrobbles, try changing the first line from your events.py to:
+If you don't get any notifications or scrobbles, try `which python` and change the first line from your events.py to the path, for example:

 ``` python
 #!/Library/Frameworks/Python.framework/Versions/2.7/bin/python